Coronavirus: SFA apologises to Hibernian and Hamilton after linesman should have been self-isolating

-The Scottish FA has apologised to Hibernian and Hamilton after an official involved in their Scottish Premiership game at Easter Road on Saturday should have been self-isolating.
+The Scottish FA has apologised to Hibernian and Hamilton after it emerged an official involved in their Scottish Premiership game at Easter Road on Saturday should have been self-isolating.

 Assistant referee Graeme Stewart ran the line in Hibs' 2-0 win despite being identified as a close contact of colleague David Roome, who had tested positive for coronavirus on Wednesday after returning from a game in Greece last weekend.